-- A change in personal circumstances which would reasonably be expected to interfere with the ability to serve as a Director, including a conflict of interest
+- a change in personal circumstances which would reasonably be expected to interfere with the ability to serve as a Director, including a conflict of interest;

-- A change in position or occupation of a Board member who was appointed or nominated for election to the Board on the basis of such member holding such position or occupation.
+- a change in position or occupation of a Board member who was appointed or nominated for election to the Board on the basis of such member holding such position or occupation.

-- Board members should offer their resignation from the Board to the Chairman of the Policy and Board Governance Committee if, at any election of directors conducted by ballot at an annual meeting of shareholders, the number of common shares withheld from voting for such person exceeds the number of common shares voted in favour of such person:
+- Board members should offer their resignation from the Board to the Chair of the Policy and Board Governance Committee if, at any election of directors conducted by ballot at an annual meeting of shareholders, the number of common shares withheld from voting for such person exceeds the number of common shares voted in favour of such person:

-- This requirement will not be applicable where the election involves a contested election outside of the slate nominated by the Board
+- this requirement will not be applicable where the election involves a contested election outside of the slate nominated by the Board;

-- The Board will consider such resignation after receipt of the recommendation of the Policy and Board Governance Committee
+- the Board will consider such resignation after receipt of the recommendation of the Policy and Board Governance Committee;

-- The applicable member who offered their resignation will not participate in that portion of any meeting of the Board, the Policy and Board Governance Committee or any other committee of the Board at which the resignation is considered
+- the applicable member who offered their resignation will not participate in that portion of any meeting of the Board, the Policy and Board Governance Committee or any other committee of the Board at which the resignation is considered;

-- The resignation will be accepted except in situations where special circumstances would warrant the applicable member's continuation on the Board
+- the resignation will be accepted except in situations where special circumstances would warrant the applicable member's continuation on the Board;

-- Any replacement of the resigning member will be made on the recommendation of the Policy and Board Governance Committee at the discretion of the Board
+- any replacement of the resigning member will be made on the recommendation of the Policy and Board Governance Committee at the discretion of the Board;

-- Disclosure to the public of the Board decision will be made within 90 days of the applicable annual meeting
+- disclosure to the public of the Board decision will be made within 90 days of the applicable annual meeting;

-- If the Board determines not to accept the resignation, the news release must fully state the reasons for that decision.
+- if the Board determines not to accept the resignation, the news release must fully state the reasons for that decision.

 Share Dealings, Ownership and Compensation

-- The Policy and Board Governance Committee will review the form and amount of compensation of the directors periodically in view of the responsibility and risks of being an effective director and directors' compensation of peer corporations.
+- The Policy and Board Governance Committee will review the form and amount of compensation of the directors annually in view of the responsibility and risks of being an effective director and directors' compensation of peer corporations.
 The Committee will make recommendations to the Board for consideration when it believes changes in compensation are warranted.